ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 [Bash tutorial](https://swcarpentry.github.io/shell-novice/)

-### 21. OS comparison: package managers, software, security.
+### 25. OS comparison: package managers, software.
-#### Package managers

-#### What is Software package?
+#### What is Software package and What is package manager?
 Software packages are collections of executable files, libraries, and other required resources bundled together with instructions for installation and configuration.

 Packages are pieces of software that contain everything you need to use them in a single archive.
-#### What is package manager?

 Package manager is a software service installed atop of the operating system that that helps you to manage other software.
 Package managers download, install, and maintain various software packages as well as system packages (kernels, drivers, and utilities).

 A package manager keeps track of what software is installed on your computer, and allows you to easily install new software, upgrade software to newer versions, or remove software that you previously installed.

-Linux comes with a package manager installed by default.
-A package manager is a piece of software that allows you to install, update, and uninstall programs from the terminal, just by entering a few commands.

-They're super helpful, especially when you're installing and uninstalling things constantly, as it's much more efficient to install programs through package managers than manually.
+Package managers are super helpful, especially when you're installing and uninstalling things constantly.
+It's much more efficient to install programs through package managers than manually.

+Package managers are the backbone of Linux distributions, so Linux always comes with a package manager by default.

 There are two file formats for Linux packages: DEB and RPM.
 Various Linux distributions use different formats.
 RPM is the package format for RedHat-based Linux family and openSUSE.
 DEB is the package format for Debian-based distributions.

 APT is the package manager for DEB packages while RPM packages are managed by yum or its successor dnf.

 [APT tutorial](https://itsfoss.com/apt-command-guide/)
 [DNF tutorial](https://docs.fedoraproject.org/en-US/quick-docs/dnf/)

 MacOS doesn't come with a default package manager.
-The most popular package manager for MacOS is [homebrew](https://brew.sh).
+The most popular package manager for macOS is [homebrew](https://brew.sh).

 Starting from Windows 10 Microsoft provides `App Installer` package manager.
 One of the most popular third party package managers available for Windows is [Chocolatey](https://chocolatey.org).